ShivaunBartoo/1800_202510_BBY25/README.md

 ## Contributors
 - **Shivaun Bartoo** - Former professional animator, current BCIT student with a interdiciplinary creative and technical skillset and an enthusiasm to learn.
-- **Your Name** - BCIT CST Student with a passion for creating user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Kiril Tchepichev** - BCIT CST Student, interest in creating new things, and passionate about becoming a game developer.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---